Coroutine

 Coroutine Limitations

-- When using coroutines, multiple coroutines cannot operate on the same resource simultaneously, such as database connections or file operations, which may lead to resource contention.
-The correct approach is to use a connection pool or locks to protect resources.
+• When using coroutines, avoid multiple coroutines operating on the same resource (e.g., DB connection, file handle) without protection, which can cause resource contention.
+Use connection pools or locks to protect shared resources.

 Coroutine Context

-In the coroutine environment, it is prohibited to store request-related state information in global variables or static variables, as this may lead to global variable pollution.
+In a coroutine environment, do not store request-related state in global or static variables, as this can lead to global pollution.
 For example:

 <?php